 Learn and discuss the nature and tenets of socialist ideology, organizing, and action.
 These group discussions allow us to learn, coordinate, build on and discuss organizing a better future for all of us.
-Past presenters at the Socialist Night School have included Noura Erakat, Vijay Prashad, Grace Blakely, Bill Fletcher, Tim Shorrock, and Daniel Denvir.
+Past presenters at the Socialist Night School have included Noura Erakat, Vijay Prashad, Grace Blakely, Bill Fletcher, Tim Shorrock, Daniel Denvir, Johanna Fernández and Sarah Jaffe.
 To contact us with questions or comments, to learn more about Socialist Night School, or to get support for your chapter’s political education, please email us at email@example.com.

 Ecosocialism is a framework for combining insights from the rich tradition of Marxist social analysis with scientific knowledge of our biosphere.
 How does ecosocialism help us understand how capitalism and overlapping systems of oppression fuel the kinds of extraction that now undermine basic systems of life on Earth?

 Why do we keep trying to solve poverty with technology?
 A new book by Dan Greene, The Promise of Access, shows why it is so hard to get rid of the idea—which he terms the access doctrine—that the problem of poverty can be solved with the right tools and the right skills.
 He argues that as libraries and schools pursue technological solutions, they win praise and funding but also marginalize and alienate the populations they serve.
 Learn more about how this plays out in Washington, DC, where Greene examined organizational change in technology startups, public libraries, and a charter school, and begin thinking about our path forward.